-6. When you finish practicing the knitting and purling lessons you need to learn how to cast off stitches.
-It's also known as binding off.
+6. When you finish practicing knitting and purling you'll need to learn how to cast off stitches

-Casting off in knitting is a simple way to take the live stitches off your needle so they won't unravel
+Casting off in knitting is an easy way to take live stitches off your needle so they won't unravel

 And even now there are some pretty awesome knitting patterns you can do.

 Even my friend Tink here loves this knitting guide and the first knitting pattern.

 It's the easiest ever hat pattern.
 Well have a look for yourself.